pallavising48/workforce-reskilling-agents/README.md

-Hours available: Derived from Work IQ analysis of calendar (focus time, meeting load) Learning style: Inferred from historical L&D engagement patterns Confidence level: Based on past skill assessments and product mastery scores
+Hours available: Derived from Work IQ analysis of calendar (focus time, meeting load) Learning style: Inferred from historical L&D engagement patterns Confidence level: Based on past skill assessments and product mastery scores [This synthetic data simulates what those systems would return in production.]